 Many store-bought versions fill their jars with added hydrogenated oils, salt and sugar.
 So, if you’re buying store bought, make sure to check the ingredients.
 They should be very straightforward.

 All you really need to make peanut butter is peanuts.

 A little oil and salt and/or sweeteners can boost the flavor, but even those flavor enhancers aren’t really necessary.

 With so few necessary ingredients, it’s a wonder more people don’t make it at home.

 It’s true.
 Once you start making your peanut butter from scratch, you might not be able to go back.

 Homemade peanut butter tastes more like a roasted nut, and you can change the flavor to your family’s preference: if Jif is your favorite brand, try adding a pinch of sugar and a smidge of molasses to your homemade butter.

 We have also found that since switching to homemade peanut butter, the silky smooth texture of store bought butters just feels fake and gummy.
 Homemade butter has a more natural consistency with fine bits of nut strewn throughout.

 To make our peanut butter, we like to start with unsalted peanuts.
-Unsalted lets us control the saltiness of our peanut butter.
+Unsalted peanuts let us control the saltiness of our peanut butter.
 It doesn’t matter if they are dry roasted or not, we’ll be re-roasting them again anyway to give a deeper flavor and get the oils softening.